zwimer/module_env/README.md

 this function is only usable when the environment is active.
 This is just syntactic sugar that might allow explicitness about which environment ought to be active at the time of the call, verifying this statement each use.
-For example, here are three ways to import :
+For example, here are three ways to import a module:
 ```python
 from module_env import ModuleEnv